The Berlin Wall

 Reichstag Building

-The Reichstag Building is the seat of the German parliament.
-It has a rich history and is a significant political
+The center is located at the heart of the German parliament, the Reichstag Building.
+It is an ancient city with a rich history and is an important political

-Visitors can climb to the top of the dome, which offers breathtaking views of the city and serves as a powerful
+Visitors can ascend to the top of the dome, which has splendid views of the city and also is a potent

 reminder of Germany’s history and democratic values.